ulosino/ulosino/README.md

 [![ULOSINO](./public/brand/git-header.png)]()

-ULOSINO is the modern setting for Unix-like operating system information.
+ULOSINO is the modern setting for open source operating system information.
 A community project, ULOSINO aims to let you connect direct to culture.

-Ensemble ULOSINO into your flow.
+ULOSINO is The Friendly Flow.
 Visit [ULOSINO.com](https://ulosino.com) now.

 ## Features